I3A-NavSys/utrafman_sim/docs/install.md

 ## Install and configure MATLAB

 U-TRAFMAN provides a variety of tools for launching and analyzing simulations.
 These tools are programmed in MATLAB®.
-To install it , you can follow these steps:
+To install it, you can follow these steps:

 1. Download MATLAB R2023b from the official [MathWorks website](https://es.mathworks.com/downloads).

    >:warning:  U-TRAFMAN simulator has been tested in **MATLAB R2023a** and **MATLAB R2023b**.
-While it might work in other versions, there are no guarantees of compatibility.
+While it might work in other versions, there are no compatibility guarantees.

 2. In Ubuntu, unzip the installer package by running the following commands in your terminal:
 ```bash